qmk/qmk_firmware/docs/feature_audio.md

 # Audio

 Your keyboard can make sounds!
-If you've got a Planck, Preonic, or basically any keyboard that allows access to certain PWM-capable pins, you can hook up a simple speaker and make it beep.
+If you've got a spare pin you can hook up a simple speaker and make it beep.
 You can use those beeps to indicate layer transitions, modifiers, special keys, or just to play some funky 8bit tunes.

 To activate this feature, add `AUDIO_ENABLE = yes` to your `rules.mk`.